 “Why am I depressed?”
 “Will my anxiety go away?”
 “Can depression be cured?”
 Anyone dealing with a mood or anxiety disorder has asked those questions zillions of times.
 Remedies for pain, that’s all we want.
 But why bother, if we believe our circumstances are beyond our management?
-What say we learn about locus of control?
+Let’s learn about locus of control…

 When it comes to LOC – innie or outie – we’re dealing with a spectrum.
 Okay, sure, some folk may be high innie or outie; however, having a balance of both isn’t at all unusual…

 However, how could any of them help if we don’t believe we have immediate “control” over our very existence?

 In other words, it’s useless pursuing interventions if we’re convinced out-of-self forces are responsible for our misery – and relief.

 In psychobabble, locus of control (LOC) is considered to be a key personality component, the concept developed by Julian B. Rotter in the 1950s.
 LOC addresses our perception about the primary foundational cause(s) of the goings-on in our lives.